cirla/putablockchainonit/content/_index.md

 Today, we're going to go to [a company that sells Iced Tea](https://www.bloomberg.com/news/articles/2017-12-21/crypto-craze-sees-long-island-iced-tea-rename-as-long-blockchain).

-Nothing has blockchains on it, but you what we're gonna do?
+Nothing has blockchains on it, but you know what we're gonna do?
 We're gonna put blockchains on things.
 Spruce it up.
 Make it pretty!